QUICK ANSWER

 - Flees the scene (hit-and-run)

-UM/UIM coverage typically includes:
+UM/UIM coverage includes:

 - Bodily injury: Medical bills, lost wages, pain and suffering for you and your passengers

-- Property damage: Repairs to your vehicle (in some states)
+- Property damage: Repairs to your vehicle

-Why It Matters
+Why Should It Be Added?

 According to the Insurance Research Council, approximately 1 in 8 drivers nationwide is uninsured.
 In some states, that number is as high as 1 in 4.
-Without UM/UIM coverage, you could be stuck paying out-of-pocket if an uninsured driver hits you.
+Without UM/UIM coverage, you could be stuck paying if an uninsured driver hits you.

 Is It Required?